Clarion Island: Plants

 Brickellia peninsularis var. amphithalassaBulbostylis nesiotica, Cheilanthes peninsularis var. insularis, Cyperus duripes, Euphorbia anthonyi, Nicotiana stocktonii, Perityle socorrosensis, Spermacoce nesiotica and Zapoteca formosa ssp. rosei are Revillagigedo endemics which Clarion shares with either San Benedicto or Socorro.
 Whether Teucrium townsendii var. townsendii is the same plant as on San Benedicto is not conclusively determined.

 There has not been recent dedicated research on the impact the sheep and rabbits had on the local flora.
-While no plants seem to have gone extinct on the other Revillagigedo Islands, Clarion is one most heavily affected by introduced herbivores.
+While no plants seem to have gone extinct on the other Revillagigedo Islands, Clarion is one of the most heavily affected by introduced herbivores.